dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 ## Using a macaroon

-dCache supports macaroon based requests with the WebDAV door and the frontend door.
+dCache supports macaroon-based requests with the WebDAV door and the frontend door.

 For both doors, there are two ways of using a macaroon: in the